reddit-archive/reddit-plugin-betamode/README.md

     timeout queue 60000
     balance roundrobin

-    server app02-8002 localhost:8002 maxconn 1 check
+    server beta-app localhost:8002 maxconn 1 check

-    # if the beta app server is down for some reason fall back to the default.
+    # if the beta app server is down for some reason fall back to regular.
-    server app01-8001 localhost:8001 maxconn 1 check backup
+    server regular-app localhost:8001 maxconn 1 check backup
 ```